fret/cytoscape/README.md

   * Cytoscape 3 Core Projects are managed by following this branching rule:
     * [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/)

-If you want to clone all sub-projects at once, you also need:
+If you want to clone all subprojects at once, you also need:

-* [Repo](http://code.google.com/p/git-repo/) - Collection of Python scripts to manage multiple git repositoris.
+* [Repo](http://code.google.com/p/git-repo/) - Collection of Python scripts to manage multiple git repositories.

-## Clone Cytoscape 3 Sub-Projects
+## Clone Cytoscape 3 Subprojects

 There are two ways to clone Cytoscape projects: